wellspringcp/wellspring/01-principles/01-principles.md

 Courts are nationalized because private property law should enjoy a uniform, undisputed monopoly.

 Courts may be franchised to provide greater coverage.
 All courts without exception shall be lex-libertas courts.
-Appellate courts shall have larger (in number) juries than lower courts.
+[Experimental] Appellate courts shall have larger (in number) juries than lower courts.

 ## Natural Resources ("Natureses")